 Changes will take place and succession plans can be revised accordingly.
 Please review it periodically, or at least semi-annually.
 This is to reflect improvements in your personal life, business model, staff, competitors, and economic factors.
 Just be sure that if the client base shifts, the succession plan protects consumer and distributor communications in the event of a drastic transition.

-Succession planning is critical to any business’ long-term success.
+Succession planning is critical to any business’s long-term success.
 Realism and preparation are two keys to the success of a succession plan.
 For more details, visit our related succession planning video blog.
 Remember that planning now has the potential to pay off exponentially later.
 Therefore, contact the CPAs of CRI with any questions.